mwanakijiji/dewarp/docs/dewarp_soln.rst

 There are two ways of doing this.
 One is to just let the pipeline run to the next function, ``apply_dewarp_solution.apply_dewarp()``.
-The second way is to copy and the Kx and Ky matrices that were printed to screen in the last step, and paste them into the script ``simple_dewarp.py'', and edit that script as necessary to dewarp your full dataset.
+The second way is to copy and the Kx and Ky matrices that were printed to screen in the last step, and paste them into the script ``simple_dewarp.py``, and edit that script as necessary to dewarp your full dataset.
+(For a tarball of a self-contained dewarping package, try :download:`this <files/standalone_dewarp_package_tarball.tar.gz>`.